rizac/gmgt/README-collect.md

   ```
   <!--  pip install --upgrade pip setuptools && pip install "pandas<3" h5py pyyaml tables tqdm [pytest] -->

-# Implementation
+# Dataset generation

+A GMGT dataset needs two sources: a metadata file (usually CSV or HDF) where each record is associated
+to its medatata, and a directory of time histories (miniSEEE, SAC, or any array-baeed format).
+Once you have these requisites in place:

 <details>
-<summary>If you need to generate a new GMGT dataset from new source data</summary>
+<summary>If you need to generate a new GMGT dataset from new source data, click here</summary>
    Copy one of the already implemented scripts `create_<dataset_name>.py` and modify the editable
    functions (see instructions therein)
 </details>